akshatshah21/akshatshah21.github.io/content/posts/reading-list-sept-2021.md

 tags: ["reading", "articles", "blogs", "videos", "books"]
 authorLink: https://akshatshah21.github.io/
 description: "A list of articles, courses, books, videos  and any other things that I found personally interesting"
-summary: "a list of articles, courses, books, videos, and any other things that I found personally interesting and went through them"
+summary: "A list of articles, courses, books, videos, and any other things that I found personally interesting and went through them"
 categories: ["reading"]
 draft: false
 ---